Autolearn: Learn by Surprise, Commit by Proof: Additional Analysis

 \subsection{Future Directions}

-The most impactful near-term improvements are multi-model consistency checking (distributing verification across models with different pretraining distributions), dynamic threshold adaptation (adjusting $\lambda$ as the model's knowledge evolves), and a periodic sleep phase for selective weight decay \cite{tononi2006sleep} that restores learning capacity and addresses knowledge revision, index growth and long-term degradation simultaneously.

-Multi-source rotation, cycling through diverse corpora rather than repeating a single one, is not merely an optimization but fundamental to the learning strategy.
-Processing a single corpus sequentially risks path dependence: a corrupt passage wrongly accepted early influences the model's evaluation of later passages.
-Rotating through multiple corpora mitigates this.
-When the model learns from Corpus~A and reads Corpus~B, content in B that conflicts with wrongly accepted claims from A surfaces as elevated $S_i$, providing natural cross-validation.
+The most impactful near-term improvements are multi-model consistency checking (distributing verification across models with different pretraining distributions), dynamic threshold adaptation (adjusting $\tau$ as the model's knowledge evolves), and a periodic sleep phase for selective weight decay \cite{tononi2006sleep} that restores learning capacity.
+Multi-source rotation, cycling through diverse corpora rather than repeating a single one, is fundamental to the learning strategy: processing a single corpus sequentially risks path dependence, while rotating provides natural cross-validation.
 An adapter-based two-phase architecture (LoRA adapters for short-term storage, periodic merging for consolidation) would provide rollback, domain isolation and concurrent update support.